-Friends of the Occoquan is a non-profit organization of local citizens who preserve and maintain the natural integrity of the Occoquan River and other Virginia watersheds by promoting community awareness through public and private partnerships.
+Friends of the Occoquan (FOTO) is a non-profit organization of local citizens who preserve and maintain the natural integrity of the Occoquan River, other watersheds, and promote pollinator habitats and species.

-To energize individuals, community and business groups to take on the challenge of keeping Northern Virginia’s Reservoirs clean, by controlling excessive sedimentation and pollution.
+To energize individuals, community, and business groups to take on the challenges of keeping Virginia’s and the nation’s reservoirs and rivers clean, by controlling excessive sedimentation and pollution through the use of rain barrels and community gardens.
 This message will be brought to schools, civic groups and community organizations, as well as local and federal government agencies.

-Open communications and develop cooperation among intergovernmental jurisdictions regarding the watersheds.
+Open communications and develop cooperation among intergovernmental jurisdictions.

 Develop public and private partnerships focused on maintaining the natural integrity of drinking water sources.